Updated March 23, 2020

-So maybe you’ve decided your dog needs some boundaries, and you need to fence your backyard.
-Or you think your house would look cooler with a picket fence in front.
+So maybe you’ve decided your high-jumping dog needs some boundaries, and you need to fence your backyard.
+Or your house would look cooler with a picket fence in front.
 Whatever the reason, you want to build a fence.
 But before you start bribing your friends to help, stop and do your fence homework.

 5 steps to take before you install a fence